 Headquartered in Corona, CA, the Sterno Group is the parent company of Sterno Products, Sterno Home and Rimports.
-Sterno is a leading manufacturer and marketer of portable food warming fuels for the hospitality and consumer markets, flameless candles and house and garden lighting for the home décor market, and wickless candle products used for home décor and fragrance systems.
+Sterno is a leading manufacturer and marketer of portable food warming products and creative table lighting solutions for the hospitality and consumer industries, flameless candles and house and garden lighting for the home decor market, and wickless candle products used for home decor and fragrance systems.